-Student/Parent/Teacher/Principal Compact Reviewed and Updated for the 2022-23 School Year
+Student/Parent/Teacher/Principal Compact Reviewed and Updated for the 2023-24 School Year

 Parent/guardian agreement:

-As a parent (guardian), I Parent s will do my best to:
+As a parent (guardian), I Parent signature will do my best to:

-See that my child is punctual on time and a ttends school regularly.
+See that my child is punctual on time and attends so chool regularly.

 Set a time for homework and review it.
-1 1

-d contact teacher with my questions and concerns.
+Stay aware of what my child is learning, and contac et teacher with my questions and concerns.

 Support school rules.
-1

-Encourage my child to read 15 minutes dail
+Encourage my child to read 15 minutes daily.

-Talk with my child about his/her school act ivities.
+Talk with my child about his/her school activities.

 Student agreement:

 As a student, I will do my best to:

+,

 Read daily.

 Attend school daily ready to learn.

 Follow the school rules.

-Complete all homework assignments and the ien turn them in on time.
+Complete all homework assignments and then turn them in on time.

-T 1

-Teacher agreement: will do my hast to
+Teacher agreement:

-As a teacher, I Assist each student to achieve. will do illy best to.
+As a teacher, I will d lo my best to:

+Assist each student to achieve.

-Help each child grow to his/her fullest pote ntial
+Help each child grow to his/her fullest potential.

-I strategies that will meet all students' instructional needs.
+Provide instruction utilizing research-based strateg ies that will meet all students' instructional needs.

-Provide meaningful and appropriate homew 5
+Provide meaningful and appropriate homework act

-Maintain open line of communication with
+Maintain open line of communication with each stu

-Support the independent reading program. each student and mis/ner parents.

 Support the independent reading program.
+1

 Principal agreement:

-As a principal, I will do my best to:
+As a principal, I will d lo my best to:

-Encourage parental involvement.
+Encourage parental involvement. to my best to.

-Provide the students with highly profession al, qualified staff.
+Provide the students with highly professional, quali ified staff

-itive communication between the students, parents and staff
+munication between the students, parents and staff

-Enforce school rules. ······································
+Enforce school rules. information between the students, parents and start

+Support the independent reading program.

 Support the independent reading program.